Simulation-based validation of Bayes factor computation: Realistic examples

 \subsection{Discovering bad normalization constants}

 Recently \citet{Tsukamura2024_normalization} have examined the prevalence of missing or incorrect normalizing constants for posterior densities.
 The authors note that 9 out of 21 investigated Stan models using a truncated distribution neglected the normalizing constant.
 If those models were used with \texttt{bridgesampling}, the resulting marginal likelihoods (and hence Bayes factors) would be biased.
 Here we test how quickly our checks discover this problem.
 We use the same model as in the previous section, except for a more standard prior on random effect standard deviation \(\tau \sim \text{HalfN}(0, 1)\).
 We also neglect the normalization constant and so the density and marginal likelihood is wrong by a factor of 2.

-This is quickly picked up by all checks, with binary prediction calibration and data-averaged posterior checking being the fastest (Figure~\ref{fig-turtles-bad-norm}).
+This is quickly picked up by all checks, with binary prediction calibration and data-averaged posterior checking being the fastest (Figure~\ref{fig-turtles-bad-norm-ranef} A-C).